-Board decisions for fiscal years 1996 and 1997 are available on a CD-ROM (Compact Disc - Read Only Memory), also discussed on page 29, which is available for purchase by the public.
-The Board expects to make its 1998 decisions available through the World Wide Web early in calendar year 1999.
+Board decisions issued in calendar years 1994 through 1998 are also available in searchable text format through VA's Web pages.
+Board decisions for fiscal years 1996 and 1997 are available on a CD-ROM (Compact Disc-Read Only Memory), also discussed on page 29, which is available for purchase by the public.
+The Board expects to make its 1999 decisions available through the World Wide Web early in calendar year 2000.
 The URLs for BVA's decisions are: